 Introduction to PLAN

-On this website, you will find the PLAN assessment resources that support schools to plan and assess effectively the science National Curriculum for England.
+On this website, you will find the PLAN primary science resources that support schools to plan and assess effectively the science National Curriculum for England.
+Watch the following short video for an introduction to the different PLAN resources.

-How do the PLAN assessment resources support the planning and assessment of science?
+How do the PLAN primary science resources support planning and assessment?

 Assessment is an ongoing activity that starts with teachers' lesson planning.
-The diagram below illustrates the process of planning for assessment and how the PLAN assessment resources support it.
+The diagram below illustrates the process of planning for assessment and how the PLAN resources support this.

 To plan successfully, it is important to understand what the children have been taught previously that links to the topics and related statements from the science National Curriculum that will be taught in the coming year.
 The PLAN Knowledge progression indicates where content that is linked to those topics and statements for each year has been taught in previous years.